 HOW MUCH TIME MUST I DEVOTE TO LAW REVIEW?

 Fortunately you will be given due dates on your assignments and will be able to pick your own hours.
 Each assignment will take less time as you learn more about the library.
-During the editing process, you will work on an assigned article in the Law Review office.
-The length of time this takes depends on the length of the article, however, it usually works out to a total of about 16-24 hours, and again, that can be broken down any way you choose, as long as you meet your deadline.
+Our editing process is online, and therefore you can complete your assignments anywhere and at your own pace.
+The length of time this takes depends on the length of the article, and again, that can be broken down any way you choose, as long as you meet your deadline.

 WHO CAN I CONTACT FOR FURTHER INFORMATION?